KazaiMazai/Puredux/README.md

 <p>

 ### What's the scoped store?

-- With Store it's possible to create scoped substate proxies that allows to scope app features effectively.
+- Scoped store is a simple proxy to the root store
+- Scoped doesn't have its own local state.
+- Scoped doesn't have its own reducer
+- Scoped store's state is a mapping of the root state.
+- Doesn't create any child-parent hierarchy

 ### Does Proxy Store deduplicate state changes somehow?
 - No, Proxy Store observers are triggered at every root store state change.

+### What for?
-The only store proxy purpose is to scope entire app state to app features
+- The purpose is to scope entire app state to app features

 </p>
 </details>